JulieLoi/social-media-app/client/README.md

 -REDO Posts, take info from user calling (using userid)         DONE DO ACCOUNT SETTINGS AND UPDATE USER (update frontend and backend...)

+ADD FAKE DATA (data.js in server folder)

 UPDATE COMMENTS SO THAT THEY PULL FROM USER DATABASE -THIS WILL UPDATE THE NAMES AND STUFF

 Add comment to not show all of them?
 -Scroll when it becomes a certain length?

+FIX ANOTHER USERS PROFILE PAGE.
+-Adding a friend on that friend list is glitchy...
+-Just remove the addFriendsList feature there...
+FIX FRIENDS LIST

 ---------